CPLN692-MUSA611-Open-Source-GIS/resources/README.md

 ### Midterm project
 We will provide a menu of appropriate features for an application to be programmed midway through the course (in a lab and at home with a completely open book).
-This assignment will stress the basics of open-source, online mapping applications.
+This assignment will focus on the basics of open-source, online mapping applications.

 ### Final project
 The final assignment for the class will be decided through a project